Big Oil: As the Seven Sisters

 In 1951, Iran nationalized its oil industry, previously controlled by the Anglo-Iranian Oil Company (now BP), and Iranian oil was subjected to an international embargo.
 In an effort to bring Iranian oil production back to international markets, the U.S. State Department suggested the creation of a consortium of major oil companies, several of which were daughter corporations of John D. Rockefeller's original Standard Oil monopoly.

 In 1959, the Seven Sisters reduced the price of oil for Venezuela and Middle Eastern producers, which provoked anger among oil-producing governments.
 This prompted the oil-producing governments to take the initial steps to establish OPEC.
 The Seven Sisters threatened the OPEC founders that they would lose market access if they went ahead with their plans.

 The head of the Italian state oil company (Eni), Enrico Mattei, sought membership for his company, but was rejected and since then spread the expression "Seven Sisters".
 British writer Anthony Sampson took over the term when he wrote the book The Seven Sisters in 1975, to describe the oil cartel that tried its best to eliminate competitors and keep control of the world's oil resource.
 The term for the oil cartel was further popularized, along with a fictional logo, in Mad Max 2: The Road Warrior, a 1981 post-apocalyptic dystopian action film about apocalyptic fuel shortages.

 Being politically influential, vertically integrated, well organized, and able to negotiate cohesively as a cartel, the Seven Sisters were initially able to exert considerable power over Third World oil producers.
 Despite their market power, the Seven Sisters kept prices stable at moderate levels.
-This was done to not incentivize governments in both the consumer and producer countries to impose regulations on the oil industry.
+This was done to disincentivize governments in both the consumer and producer countries from imposing regulations on the oil industry.